Categories

 It felt as though I was being whispered about by people outside my line of sight, whose names I couldn’t know, and to whom I could not speak.
 So at that moment, yes, I was very ready to write a song about True Thomas’s seven years of silent service, stripped of agency, and how it changed him.

-“I Must Be Silent” was the catalyst that unlocked that new path.
+Writing “I Must Be Silent” unlocked a new path.
 When I posted excitedly that I had finally cracked a retelling of Thomas the Rhymer in time for Pennsic, Peregrine the Illuminator immediately offered to provide feedback, given the short timeline I had to ready the song for War.
 I took him up on it, and the value and clarity he was able to provide cut at least a week out of my editing process for the song.
 This was a Peer who really got me and my work.
 Within a couple of weeks, we had reached an agreement with Zsof, that Peregrine and Toki Skaldagorvir (“skald-maker” of blessed memory) would take me on as their joint student.
 We were able to put out a statement to that effect before I left for Pennsic.

 Zsof had been right about what I needed, and I got unstuck.
 I went on to be chosen as Queen’s Bard, and inducted into the Order of the Maunche, by the end of 2021, with the invaluable help of my new guides.